mkalten/TUIO20_CPP/README.md

 Apart from the actual cross-platform TUIO 2.0 implementation, this repository also provides several example projects that serve for the illustration and testing of the overall API functionality.
-This includes TUIO 2.0 client and server demonstrations with a simple SDL GUI as well as some simple console test applications.
+This includes TUIO 2.0 client and server demonstrations with a simple SDL2 GUI as well as some simple console test applications.
 These examples should equally work on Linux, Mac OS X and Windows operating systems, the according Makefile as well as XCode and Visual Studio project files are included.
+The Windows project already include the necessary libraries, to build the GUI example on Linux make sure you have the SDL2, OpenGL and GLUT libraries and headers installed on your system, the latest version 2.0.4 is recommended.
+On Mac OS X you need to install the SDL2 Framework to /Library/Frameworks.

 Integration and Testing
 ----------------------